| | For this project I

 suitable dimensions to suit my design.
 Notice the angled front

 too.
 For reassembling I used both nails and wood glue.
+Note: it is wise to

 carefully plan the internal width of the picker according to how